Sun Country’s fleet of 30 B-737NGs, with more aircraft leased seasonally, now includes 12 Amazon B-737BCF freighters.

-Pay is among the worst in the industry for narrowbody pilots, with an hourly rate of $189 for a 12-year captain, and first officer pay that starts at $52 per hour and tops out at $135 per hour after 14 years.
+Pay is still among the lowest in the industry for narrowbody pilots, with captain pay topping out at $202 per hour after 14 years, and first officer pay that starts at $52 per hour and tops out at $135 per hour.

 “The rules in the current contract were written for an airline that no longer exists.
 Both sides will benefit from a modern pilot contract with modern terms,” said Capt.
 Brian Lethert, the pilots’ MEC chair.